 Other companies that might have high ratios include those that face little competition and have strong market positions, and regulated companies, like utilities, that investors consider relatively low risk.

 Companies that don’t need a lot of debt to operate may have debt-to-equity ratios below 1.0.
 For example, the service industry requires relatively little capital.

 A debt-to-equity-ratio that’s high compared to others in a company’s given industry may indicate that that company is overleveraged and in a precarious position.
 Investors may want to shy away from companies that are overloaded on debt.
 And not only that, companies with a high debt-to-equity ratio may have a hard time working with other lenders, partners, or even suppliers, who may be afraid they won’t be paid back.

 In some cases, creditors limit the debt-to-equity ratio a company can have as part of their lending agreement.
 Such an agreement prevents the borrower from taking on too much new debt, which could limit the original creditor’s ability to collect.

 It is possible that the debt-to-equity ratio may be considered too low, as well, which is an indicator that a company is relying too heavily on its own equity to fund operations.
 In that case, investors may worry that the company isn’t taking advantage of potential growth opportunities.

 Ultimately, businesses must strike an appropriate balance within their industry between financing with debt and financing with equity.

-What Does It Mean For Debt-to-Equity Ratio To Be Negative?
+What Does It Mean for a Debt-to-Equity Ratio to Be Negative?

 There could be several reasons for a negative debt-to-equity ratio, including: